reivax-boucoi/PCB_Christmas_Tree/README.md

 * **Charging**: An integrated USB connector allows direct charging of the supercaps, through a current limiting resistor.
 Do not make it less than ~15Ω to not exceed USB spec current capabilities.
 I added an optional charge balancing circuitry with TL431 shunt Vref, but didn't used it in the end as my caps were quite similar in capacity.
 * **Brain of the operations**: I used the ever popular Attiny 25/45/85 series, a small 8-bit AVR micro which offers more than enough capabilities & programming space than I need.
 Programming port is a TagConnect footprint modified to remove the through holes.
 * **LEDs**: Given the limited amount of GPIOs on the µC, I turned to [Charlieplexing](https://en.wikipedia.org/wiki/Charlieplexing), which allows with some clever tricks to drive 12 LEDs with only 4 pins.
 One thing though, if you want to use different color LEDs you won't be able to adjust their individual brightness easily, so blue LEDs will be dimmer than red by example.
+* **Touch button**: For extra fanciness I added a TTP223 touch sensor chip, which allows to cycle between different display modes.
+The default config works fine even if not populated.

 #### Layout